 “Set to become one of the truly important artists of his generation.” – Emanuel Ax

-Namoradze was born in Georgia in 1992 and grew up in Hungary.
-After completing his undergraduate in Budapest, Vienna, and Florence, he moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center, holding the Graduate Center Fellowship.
-His teachers and mentors have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, András Schiff and Elisso Virsaladze in piano, and John Corigliano in composition.
+Namoradze was born in Tbilisi, Georgia in 1992 and grew up in Budapest, Hungary.
+After completing his undergraduate in Budapest, Vienna and Florence, he moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center, holding the Graduate Center Fellowship.
+His teachers and mentors have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, András Schiff and Eliso Virsaladze in piano, and John Corigliano in composition.
 For several years Namoradze served on the faculty of Queens College, where he taught chamber music, composition and music history.
-He now pursues his postgraduate studies in neuropsychology at the Institute of Psychiatry, Psychology and Neuroscience at King’s College, London, where his research interests include the effects of mental practice and mindfulness on musical performance.
+He is now on the staff of The Juilliard School, where he deputizes for the piano faculty.